chelseasfund/chelseasfund.org/_pages/about.md

 ## Donations

-Chelsea's Fund is run mostly by volunteers.
+Chelsea's Fund is run primarily by volunteers.
 Donated funds go toward helping individuals pay for the cost of the abortion, excepting small amounts for operatings expenses and part-time support staff.
 Your donation helps a Wyoming resident in a very stressful situation access critical reproductive health care and decision-making control over their own body.
-Please help us provide reproductive justice to Wyoming!
+Please help us provide access to healthcare and reproductive justice in Wyoming!

 You can **donate to us online** via [PayPal](https://www.paypal.com/donate?hosted_button_id=NR88FU8XPDRN6) or